csebooks/artificial-intelligence/content.en/knowledge-reasoning-and-planning/_index.md

 b′= RESULT(b, a) = {s′ : s′= RESULTP (s, a) and s ∈ b}

 where RESULTP defines the physical transition model.
 For the time being, we assume that the initial belief state is always a conjunction of literals, that is, a 1-CNF formula.
-To construct the new belief state b

-′, we must consider what happens to each literal l in each physical state s in b when action a is applied.
-For literals whose truth value is already known in b, the truth value in b

-′ is computed from the current value and the add list and delete list of the action.
-(For example, if l is in the delete list of the action, then ¬l is added to b
+To construct the new belief state b′, we must consider what happens to each literal l in each physical state s in b when action a is applied.
+For literals whose truth value is already known in b, the truth value in b′ is computed from the current value and the add list and delete list of the action.
+(For example, if l is in the delete list of the action, then ¬l is added to b′.)

-′.)
 What about a literal whose truth value is unknown in b?
 There are three cases:

 1. If the action adds l, then l will be true in b′ regardless of its initial value.